Table of Contents

 When is Hanukkah Celebrated?

 Hanukkah begins each year on the 25th of Kislev on the Jewish calendar.
-This Hebrew date typically falls in the middle to end of December according to the Gregorian calendar that most Westernized countries use.
+This Hebrew date typically falls in late November to the end of December according to the Gregorian calendar that most Westernized countries use.

-This year, 2020, Hanukkah begins at sunset Thursday, December 10, and ends on the evening of Friday, December 18.
+This year, 2021, Hanukkah begins November 28 and ends on December 6.

 Around 167 BC, the Jewish people were living under a foreign power.
 Antiochus IV Epiphanes, the Greek Seleucid (Syrian) ruler at the time, outlawed the observance of the Sabbath, the Feasts, and circumcision.

 Antiochus also set up an altar in the Jewish Temple to the Greek god, Zeus, with pork offerings.
 These actions desecrated the Temple, sparking the Maccabean revolt.

 The revolt was led by the local high priest, Mattathias and his sons, who became known as the Maccabees.
 The Maccabees were outnumbered and under-supplied.
 They had to rely on the Lord to provide the knowledge, wisdom, and creativity to overcome.